 Basic drawing materials will be covered in this introductory course.
 Students will be introduced to the following visual elements: line, value, form, texture, composition and perspective.
-There will be an emphasis on developing perceptual drawing skills through a series of in-class exercises and outside assignments.
-(Co-requisite: FUND101) Studio Fee
+There will be an emphasis

 FUND212 Drawing II (3 credits)

 This course will focus on increasing the student's knowledge of drawing techniques and principles.
 Continuing emphasis is placed on developing perceptual drawing, including concepts related to pictorial space and composition.
 Students will begin to work with thematic drawings and experimental techniques to communicate personal solutions to given assignments.
 (Prerequisite: FUND111) Studio Fee